jessfraz/global-nix/README.md

 # Installation

+> **NOTE:** Don't actually install these configs on your machine.
+My username is hard coded places!!

 Refer to the instructions in [github.com/DeterminateSystems/nix-installer](https://github.com/DeterminateSystems/nix-installer).
 Do the vanilla install on MacOS so that we can use the `darwin-rebuild` command.

 ## MacOS